storj/docs/s3-gateway.md

 ## Conclusion

 And that's it!
-You've learned how to use our AWS-mimicing Gateway.
+You've learned how to use our S3-compatible Gateway.
 Ideally, you'll see how easy it is to swap out AWS for Storj, going forward.
-Feel that thhis could be easier, or maybe just that this tutorial could be improved?
+Feel that this could be easier, or maybe just that this tutorial could be improved?
 Open an issue or file a PR!

 You could also check out the tutorial on [Uplink](uplink-cli.md).